Mario Campos López

-Chess player career
+Chess career

 From the begin of 1970s to the begin 1980s, Mario Campos López was one of Mexico's leading chess players.
 He twice won the Mexican Chess Championship: 1973 and 1974.
-In 1969 in Quito and Guayaquil Mario Campos López participated in FIDE World Chess Championship Central American Zonal tournament and shared 4th-5th place.
+In 1969 in Quito and Guayaquil Campos López participated in FIDE World Chess Championship Central American Zonal tournament and shared 4th-5th place.
 In 1975 in Santo Domingo he participated in FIDE World Chess Championship Caribbean-Central American Zonal tournament and shared 3rd-4th place.

-Mario Campos López played for Mexico in the Chess Olympiad:
+Campos López played for Mexico in the Chess Olympiad: